NativeScript/docs-v8/ui-and-styling.md

 The Repeater widget allows you to display a collection of data, which is present in an array.

 :::tip Note
-`<Repeater>` is only aplicable to plain NativeScript apps, most flavors provide directives to loop through arrays like `ngFor` and `v-for`.
+`<Repeater>` is only applicable to plain NativeScript apps, most flavors provide directives to loop through arrays like `ngFor` and `v-for`.
 :::

 ---

+/// flavor plain

 ```xml
 <Label row="0" text="Binding the Repeater items property to collection" textWrap="true" />